Tax Evasion Defense Attorney in West Palm Beach

 Despite corporations being subjected to the highest tax rates, individuals make up 75% of those who commit tax fraud in West Palm Beach.
 Attorney Brian Gabriel collaborates with individuals and the financial teams of corporations to ensure that their rights are being protected at each turn.

 Individuals who work in the service industry or are self-employed and paid in cash are the most likely to commit income tax fraud.
 The IRS may hold those who receive cash tips in restaurants, work at car dealers, as salesmen, doctors, lawyers, accountants, hairdressers, and mechanics to a higher level of scrutiny when reviewing their tax returns.

 Proving Tax Evasion

 It is not easy to prove that a person willfully intended to avoid paying taxes.
 The prosecutor must show that an unpaid tax liability exists, that the taxpayer took affirmative action to avoid paying the tax, and that the taxpayer intended to violate a legal responsibility to pay income tax.
-There are many defenses available to avoid a wrongful conviction.
+There are many defenses available to West Palm Beach tax evasion defense lawyers to avoid a wrongful conviction.